kensanata/spellcasters/Gerdana.md

 The powerful elves hardly ever speak to visitors.
 Contact with the outside world is maintained by Ariana (level 5) who has mastered *charm person*, *lunar runes*, *glamour*, *true words* and *lightning bolt*.
-All other elves in the region has mastered *charm person* or *sleep*.
-This includes the two dozen sea elves serving the circle of true-friends are spellcasters in the palace as well as the sea elves living in the small town around the harbour below the palace.
+All other elves in the region have mastered *charm person* or *sleep*.
+This includes the two dozen sea elves serving the circle of true-friends as well as the sea elves living in the small town around the harbour below the palace.

 The palace itself is illuminated day and night by fantastic glowing crystals and glass sculptures.
 It is a shining beacon in itself and